 Mr. Kaernerk (interpretation): Thank you, Madam Chairperson.
-The question was just answered so I'll ask this question.
-Some of us we learn from observing, however many of us may not have the writing skills.
+The question I wanted to ask was just answered, so I'll ask this question.
+Some of us learn from observing, but many of us may not have the writing skills.

-Here in (interpretation ends) clause 8 subsection 4, verification process. (interpretation) Now if I applied or start the process and my skills are being are reviewed and I may have knowledge to work in a particular capacity, but not able to write it down, is it like taking a picture for example?
-Can that be considered by the examiner?
-Does this imply that if I had a particular skill and you use that as an example of proof?
+In the bill, (interpretation ends) clause 8 subsection 4, verification process, (interpretation) if I applied and my skills are being are reviewed and I may have knowledge to work in a particular capacity, but not able to write it down, is it like taking a picture for example?
+Can that be considered by the examiner or the director?
+Does this imply that I can take a picture of a particular skill I have to show as proof?
+Is that what it indicates here?
 Thank you, Madam Chairperson.
 That is my only question.

-Hon.
-Elisapee Sheutiapik (interpretation): Thank you, Madam Chairperson. (interpretation ends) I know we have had many discussions on how to improve so that our students succeed the most, but that particular question our member is asking I'm not sure, so through you, if Robert could respond.
+(interpretation): Thank you, Madam Chairperson. (interpretation ends) I know we've had many discussions on how to improve so that our students succeed the most, but I'm not sure of that particular question our member is asking, so through you, if Robert could respond.
 Thank you, Madam Chairperson.

 Mr. Clift: Thank you, Madam Chairperson.
-Precisely because this is an ameliorative clause to deal with the fact that NWT and Nunavut historically have not provided all the support they could have provided, that we will work with each candidate to decide what is the best way for them to demonstrate their ability.
-So if the candidate does not feel comfortable in working in English, then we will find an examiner that speaks Inuktitut fluently and they will work with that person and will not have to present themselves in English.

-Again, as I said; historically we've not done the best job in supporting our Inuit tradespeople and that's what we're trying to resolve here.
+Precisely because this is an ameliorative clause to deal with the fact that the NWT and Nunavut historically have not provided all the support they could have provided, that we will work with each candidate to decide what is the best way for them to demonstrate their ability.
+If the candidate does not feel comfortable in working in English, then we will find an examiner that speaks Inuktitut fluently and they will work with that person and will not have to present themselves in English.
+Again, as I said, historically we have not done the best job in supporting our Inuit tradespeople and that's what we're trying to resolve here.
 Thank you, Madam Chairperson.

-Chairperson (interpretation): Thank you.
+Chairperson (interpretation): Thank you as well.
 I think he's finished. (interpretation ends) Clause 8.
 Agreed?